 From an environmental point of view it is also good to buy used equipment.
 Everyone is becoming more aware of the impact consumerism is having on the world.
 Buying used and vintage equipment instead of new makes perfect sense to those, like me, with a green attitude to living.

-This post is an extended version of an article first published in The Northumberland Gazette, The Morpeth Herald and the Berwick Advertiser
+This post is a much extended version of an article first published in The Northumberland Gazette, The Morpeth Herald and the Berwick Advertiser

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.